Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 Use these fields to allow source traffic to reach the engine:
 - **Default [CIDRs](/docs/glossary.md#glo-cidr)**
-- **Default [security group](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-security-groups.html) names**&mdash;If you deploy the engine in the same Virtual Private Cloud as AI Unlimited, include the AI Unlimited security group in this field to ensure that AI Unlimited can communicate with the engine.
+- **Default [security group](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-security-groups.html) IDs**&mdash;If you deploy the engine in the same Virtual Private Cloud as AI Unlimited, include the AI Unlimited security group in this field to ensure that AI Unlimited can communicate with the engine.
 - **Default [prefix list](https://docs.aws.amazon.com/vpc/latest/userguide/managed-prefix-lists.html) names**

 **Role prefix**&mdash;If AI Unlimited creates the role, this prefix is added to the role name.